reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 3️⃣ get\_active\_connections.sh

 Command and control beacons leave unmistakable footprints as ESTABLISHED sockets.
 This helper surfaces every outbound TCP session, correlating remote endpoints with the owning process and user account.
-The result is a sortable list ideal for rapid threat hunt filtering or bandwidth hog investigations.
+The result is a sortable list ideal for rapid threat-hunt filtering or bandwidth-hog investigations.

 For defenders, it spotlights suspicious destinations and uncovers covert data exfiltration.
-For operators, it quickly reveals runaway services or misconfigured daemons saturating network links without the overhead of full stack profilers.
+For operators, it quickly reveals runaway services or misconfigured daemons saturating network links without the overhead of full-stack profilers.

-> For threat hunts it highlights suspicious destinations; for ops it surfaces rogue processes hogging links.
+For threat hunts, it highlights suspicious destinations; for operations, it surfaces rogue processes hogging resources.

 #### How it works

 * Wraps `netstat -pant` (fallback: `ss -pant`).
 * Filters on `ESTABLISHED` state.
-* Parses PID/command and maps to username.
+* Parses the PID/command and maps it to the username.
 * Sorts by remote host for coherence.

 #### Usage Example